Site History and Significance

 A Distinctly Sumbanese Living Tradition

-In Sumba, as in many places throughout the Indonesian archipelago, houses are imbued with layers of symbolism, with their parts mapped to the human body or oriented according to the flow of rivers and to the rising and setting sun.
-Four large posts, traditionally erected in a precise sequence and with ceremony, form the core structure of the house, supporting the roof and delimiting an area for the hearth.
-The main level of the interior is raised off the ground, allowing the space underneath the house for keeping animals.
-The structural elements are tied together, forming flexible joints that allow houses to withstand earthquakes in one of the world’s most earthquake-prone locations.
+On Sumba, as in many places throughout the Indonesian archipelago, houses are imbued with layers of symbolism, with their parts mapped to the human body or oriented according to the flow of rivers and to the rising and setting sun.
+Four large posts, traditionally ceremonially erected in a precise sequence, form the core structure of the house, supporting the roof and delimiting the hearth.
+The main level of the interior is raised off the ground, leaving space underneath the house for keeping animals.
+The structural elements are tied together, forming flexible joints that allow houses to withstand earthquakes in one of the world’s most seismically active locations.
 This traditional house form is found throughout Sumba, with local variations, especially between the western and eastern parts of the island.
-It has even survived in contemporary construction using modern materials, but following traditional forms, like the characteristically Sumbanese roof.
+It has even survived in contemporary construction using modern materials but following traditional forms like the iconic high roof.

 Safeguarding a Body of Cultural Knowledge and Skills

 Today, the majority of the island’s population of almost 800,000 continues to live in rural settlements.
 But the ability to repair, reconstruct, or build new houses depends on keeping alive a body of cultural knowledge and manual skills, as well as on the availability of traditional building materials.
-These conditions are under threat due to environmental changes and long-term trend towards urbanization.
-At the same time, existing houses are highly vulnerable to fire, like the fires that consumed 30 traditional houses in the village of Tarung in 2017 and 16 houses in the village of Bondo Morotuo in 2018.
+These conditions are under threat due to environmental changes and a long-term trend towards urbanization.
+At the same time, existing houses are highly vulnerable to fire.
+Fires consumed 30 traditional houses in the village of Tarung in 2017 and 16 houses in the village of Bondo Morotuo in 2018; most recently, on the evening of September 20, 2022, a fire in the village of Wainyapu destroyed 30 invaluable historic houses in a blink.

 2022 World Monuments Watch